 Laundry

-Participants will have access to a washer and dryer in their residences and will be expected to do their own laundry during the course of the program.
+Participants will have access to a washer and dryer in their residences and are expected to do their own laundry during the course of the program.
 Laundry is free and does not require coins or cards to operate.
 Residential staff will provide information about laundry early in the program and will keep the laundry room stocked with necessary supplies.

 Environmental Awareness

-Participants are expected to be good stewards of resources during their time in Stanford Pre-Collegiate Studies and are encouraged to abide by these guidelines.
+Participants are expected to be good stewards of resources during their time in Stanford Pre-Collegiate Studies and are encouraged to abide by these guidelines:

 - Conserve water by not leaving faucets running or taking excessively long showers.